 Other Slow Travel Recommendations here.

 Source: On-site research.
-We would like to thank Salzburg Tourism for inviting us to this trip.
-The article contains a few Affiliate Links.
+We would like to thank Salzburg Tourism for the invitation to this trip.
+The article also contains some Affiliate Links.

 This post is a smorgasbord of my favorite walks :-) A very successful contribution!
 Somehow I never think of the trappers when I pass one of the points.
 Maybe this will change in the future ...